nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-MATHTUTORING shows an error message.
+MATHUTORING shows an error message.

       Use case resumes at step 2.

 * 3b.
 The given command argument(s) are invalid.
     * 3b1.
-MATHTUTORING shows an error message.
+MATHUTORING shows an error message.

       Use case resumes at step 2.